talkdkg/toolkit/mindsweep/readme.md

 Mindsweep
 ---------
 A minesweeper game written in javascript.
 The data structure is simple: a Game contains a Grid that contains a 2D array of Tiles.
 The Tiles contain all the state information for the game play.
-As clicks are made the "status" of the Tiles are changed from "UNKNOWN" to "CLICKED".
+As clicks are made the "status" of the Tiles are changed from "UNKNOWN" to "CHECKED".
 Unless of course the status is "BOMB", which then is an invalid click and ends the game.

 All the data is keep in the Grid/Tile objects so it can be easily export as JSON.
 This detaches this source from the display.
 The console log display is for debugging, however it can also be used to play the game.